How to Use VLOOKUP with CHOOSE Function in Excel (5 Examples)

-The VLOOKUP function is applied to look up data in a table that is organized vertically.
-It is applicable for both approximate and exact matching.
-Even it is beneficial for wildcard characters (*, $) for partial matches.
+The VLOOKUP function is used to look up data in a table that is organized vertically.
+It is applicable for both approximate and exact matching and uses wildcard characters (*, $) for partial matches.

 • Syntax